ct-clmsn/zmq-collectives-rs/README.md

 0MQ uses file descriptors to handle communication and asynchrony control.
-There is a GNU/Linux kernel configurable ~2063 limit on the number of file descriptors a user process is authorized to open during it's lifetime.
-This places a hard limitation on the ability of 0MQ to handle thread counts (inproc backend) over 1024. ipc and tcp backends can scale further because both utilize 2 file descriptors.
+There is a GNU/Linux kernel configurable ~2063 default limit on the number of file descriptors a user process is authorized to open during it's lifetime.

+0MQ's dependency on limited operating system resources means there is an upperbound on parallelism for thread counts using the inproc backend over 1024. ipc and tcp backends can scale further because both utilize 2 file descriptors.
+The limitation gives users the opportunity to determine how many processes and machines are necessary to reach the scale or level of parallelism they require in a application's execution.

+0MQ's inproc backend uses shared memory to communicate.
+For performance sensitive applications, the overhead of serializing data, writing to shared memory, reading the data from shared memory, deserializing the data read from shared memory is unnecessary overhead when a pointer dereference could be used to achieve the same outcome.

 tcp is a "chatty" protocol; tcp requires round trips between clients and servers during the data transmission exchange to ensure data is communicated correctly.
 The use of this protocol makes it less than ideal for jobs requiring high performance.
-However, it's provided in 0MQ and makes for a reasonable place to plant a flag and provide an implementation.
+However, tcp is provided in 0MQ and is universally accessible (tcp is a commodity protocol) and makes for a reasonable place to plant a flag for providing an implementation.

-The tcp backend provided by this library uses ZMQ_ROUTER sockets and *should* scale to sets of process and machine combinations greater than 1024 or 2048.
+The tcp backend provided by this library uses ZMQ_ROUTER sockets to handle requests and responses and *should* scale to sets of process and machine combinations greater than 1024 or 2048.

 == License ==